anyaevostinar/anyaevostinar.github.io/classes/201-s26/collaboration.md

 ### Example 1

 Alyssa and Ben sit next to each other with their laptops while working on a problem set.
 They talk in general terms about different approaches to doing the problem set.
 They draw diagrams on the whiteboard.
-When Alyssa discovers a useful function in a C library, she mentions it to Ben.
+When Alyssa discovers a useful function in a Kotlin library, she mentions it to Ben.
 When Ben finds a StackOverflow answer that helps solve an error (but doesn't have code directly relating to the problem set), he sends the URL to Alyssa. **OK**.

 As they type lines of code, they speak the code aloud to the other person, to make sure both people have the right code. **INAPPROPRIATE**.